IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-scream-bis.md

 #### Reaction to Delay, Packet Loss and ECN-CE
    Congestion is detected based on three different indicators:

-   o Lost packets detected.
+   * Lost packets detected.
 The loss detection is described in Section 4.1.2.4.

-   o ECN-CE marked packets detected.
+   * ECN-CE marked packets detected.

-   o Estimated queue delay exceeds a threshold.
+   * Estimated queue delay exceeds a threshold.

 A congestion event occurs if any of the above indicators are true AND it is than one smoothed RTT (s_rtt) since the last congestion event.
 This ensures that the congestion window is reduced at most once per smoothed RTT.

 ##### Lost packets